 Like all this fabric from Africa — endless colorful meters going unseen and neglected in a storage box.
 I so loved them when I bought them in Ghana, West Africa.
 The colors!
 The designs!
 Surely I’d find something really creative to do with them.
 But no, here they are, years later, languishing in the dark.

 Do you know what these things are?
-They’re called podstakanniki, tea glass holders, the ones you are presented with when you travel on Russian trains, or so I hear (I’ve never traveled on Russian trains.)
+They’re called podstakanniki, tea glass holders, the ones you are presented with when you travel on Russian trains, or so I hear (I’ve never traveled on Russian trains).
 Why do I have a collection of them?
-Well, I thought they were so cool when once I was served tea in them in a restaurant in Yerevan, Armenia, a former Soviet republic.
-I thought it would be unique to serve my guests tea in them, so I rummaged around in the Vernissage, the fabulous flea market in Yerevan, and picked one up here and there, now and then.
+Well, I thought they were so cool when once I was served tea in them in a restaurant in Yerevan, Armenia, a former Soviet republic where I lived the expat life for a good number of years.
+I thought it would be unique to serve my guests tea in them, so I rummaged around in the Vernissage, the fabulous flea market in the capital of Yerevan, and picked one up here and there, now and then.
 For fun, you know.
 But I never ended up getting the glasses that fit in them, and the friends I generally collect along the expat trail are more the wine-drinking types.
-So here they are, my lovely podstakanniki, about a dozen of them, stashed away in a box on a shelf.
+So here they are, my lovely podstakanniki, stashed away in a box on a shelf.